open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic/_index.md

 description: |
-  Use the OpenTelemetry .NET Automatic Instrumentation to send traces and metrics from .NET applications and services to observability back ends without having to modify their source code.
+  Use the OpenTelemetry .NET Automatic Instrumentation to send traces and metrics from .NET applications and services to observability back ends without having to modify the source code.
 linkTitle: Automatic
 cSpell:ignore: coreutils HKLM iisreset myapp
 weight: 20